avamsi/climate/README.md

   util        Infrequently used commands such as for generating shell completions

 Flags:
-  -h, --help                  help for jj
-      --ignore-working-copy   don't snapshot / update the working copy -R, --repository path       path to the repo to operate on
+  -R, --repository          path   path to the repo to operate on
+      --ignore-working-copy        don't snapshot / update the working copy -h, --help                       help for jj
+  -v, --version                    version for jj

 Use "jj [command] --help" for more information about a command.
 ```